top of page

 Nov.
 17, 2021: PUCO permits SOBE Energy Solutions to purchase defunct Youngstown Thermal, LLC which was a utility producing steam heat for downtown buildings.
 They applied as a heating and cooling company, SOBE Thermal and paid $250,000.00.
 Press release here.

 Nov.
-22, 2021: Concerned citizen attends the Public Utilities Committee meeting of the Youngstown City council, asks what safeguards in place regarding dangerous air emissions Since the state shut down the Air Pollution division of the Youngstown Health department and this process would create dioxins and furans from superheating tires and recycled plastics in the populated area of our city.
-Chairman Mike Ray says the city council are unaware of this business coming to town.
+22, 2021: Concerned citizen attends the Public Utilities Committee meeting of the Youngstown City Council, asks what safeguards are in place regarding dangerous air emissions since the state shut down the Air Pollution Division of the Youngstown Health Department and this process would create dioxins and furans from superheating tires and recycled plastics in the populated area of our city.
+Chairman Mike Ray says the city council is unaware of this business coming to town.
 He said that nothing can be done because the state regulates air pollution.
+THIS WAS THE BEGINNING OF SOBE CONCERNED CITIZENS

-July 21, 2022: Public utilities committee of the Youngstown City Council holds an “informational” meeting with public present where the CEO of SOBE Energy Solutions, David Ferro describes their profit-making plan: to superheat shredded tires and recycled plastics to produce new plastic and carbon black to sell, provide steam heat from this process, as well as some electricity and mining of cryptocurrencies.
+July 21, 2022: Public utilities committee of the Youngstown City Council holds an “informational” meeting with public present where the CEO of SOBE Energy Solutions, David Ferro described their profit-making plan: to superheat shredded tires and recycled plastics to produce synthetic gas, new plastic and carbon black to sell, as well as produce electricity for the mining of cryptocurrency.

-August 11, 2022: Concerned Youngstown citizens met at the Dorothy Day house to plan a public meeting to have the company present test process-run data on the safety of their planned operation.
+August 11, 2022: SOBE Concerned Citizens (SCC) met at the Dorothy Day house to plan a public meeting to have the company present test process-run data on the safety of their planned operation.

 September 16, 2022: Permit to operate the natural gas boiler was granted to SOBE.